How To Pack in a Carry-On Bag for Every Trip

 The last thing you want to do is put your dirty clothes, wet swimsuit, or muddy shoes in with all of your clean clothes.

-Waterproof bags like these are stylish and extremely useful.
+Waterproof bags are stylish and extremely useful.
 I use one for clean clean socks and underwear, and another for my dirty clothes.
 The extra pocket also comes in handy for a wet swimsuit.

 Always bring along a Tide To-Go pen or Shout wipes for immediate use on stains.
 And if you use dryer sheets at home, throw one in your suitcase to keep your clothes smelling fresh.